System Size and Flavour Dependence of Chemical Freeze-out Temperatures in ALICE Data from pp, pPb and PbPb Collisions at LHC Energies: Introduction

-Thus, canonical strangeness suppression scaling as an inverse function of collision energy can be equated with an increasing value of $\gamma_\mathrm{{S}}$.
-At LHC energies, $\gamma_\mathrm{{S}}$ is expected to be asymptotic to unity \cite{SharmaPRC1, Biswas_HRG1}, i.e. full saturation of strangeness is achieved.
+In principle, strangeness equilibration scaling as an inverse function of collision energy can be equated with an increasing value of $\gamma_\mathrm{{S}}$.
+At LHC energies, $\gamma_\mathrm{{S}}$ is expected to be asymptotic to unity \cite{SharmaPRC1, Biswas_HRG1}, i.e. full saturation of strangeness is achieved as a function of $\big \langle dN_\mathrm{ch}/d\eta \big \rangle$.
 The dominating presence of strangeness enhancement at ALICE, even in small systems, is evident from an energy dependent comparison of final state anti-hadron to $\pi^{+}$ yields measured by ALICE and STAR \cite{RB_SequentialFO}, where production of strange baryons is fully saturated for collision energy values above $\sqrt{s_{\rm{NN}}} = 62.4$ GeV.

 Nevertheless, in order to fully describe the experimental data, further considerations are made regarding the interplay between $V_\mathrm{C}$, the fireball volume ($V$), the experimental rapidity window ($\Delta$y) and $\gamma_\mathrm{{S}}$ \cite{VV_Donigus_Stoeker_PRC1, ALICE_pPb_Fits}.
-This letter aims at providing a novel description of strangeness enhancement across all three collision systems measured by ALICE, assuming full saturation of strangeness is inherently present at LHC energies.
-Our description of final state hadron yields within the SHM framework relies not on the canonical suppression paradigm, but rather on flavour-dependent freeze-out temperatures and volumes across increasing $\big \langle dN_\mathrm{ch}/d\eta \big \rangle $ values.
+This letter aims at providing a description of strangeness enhancement across all three collision systems measured by ALICE, assuming full equilibration and saturation of strangeness is inherently present at LHC energies.
+Our description of final state hadron yields within the SHM framework relies solely on flavour-dependent freeze-out temperatures and volumes across increasing $\big \langle dN_\mathrm{ch}/d\eta \big \rangle$ values.